 - incident inbox

-Prove the tools before they join the workflow
+Test the tools before they join the process

 Open-source agents, model routes, memory branches, and fallback lanes should be evaluated by runtime class, repeatability, memory fit, traceability, and monitoring before adoption.